-To avoid potentially confounding issues, ideally participants should not be recruited into other clinical trials of investigational medicinal products (CTIMPs) during their participation in ASYMPTOMATIC.
-Where recruitment into another trial is considered to be appropriate and unlikely to have any detrimental effect on the ASYMPTOMATIC trial, this must first be discussed with the CPRD who will contact the Chief Investigator (Prof Ian Sinha).
-At the time of writing this protocol, there are no actively recruiting, ongoing trials that participants are likely to be co-enrolled in.
+To avoid potentially confounding issues, ideally participants should not be recruited into other CTIMPs during their participation in ASYMPTOMATIC.
+Where recruitment into another trial is considered to be appropriate and unlikely to have any detrimental effect on the ASYMPTOMATIC trial, this must first be discussed with CPRD who will contact the Chief Investigators (Prof Ian Sinha and Prof Paula Williamson).